kizuyoko/yoko-portfolio/README.md

 - Dark mode
 - SEO-ready with sitemap.xml and robots.txt
 - Minimal GitHub Actions workflow that runs `npm run lint` automatically on each push and pull request to the `main` branch.
+- Contact form integrated with EmailJS
+- Accessible navigation with focus indicators and ARIA labels.
+- Performance-optimized images and lazy loading for faster page rendering.

 ## Tech Stack